idibidiart/react-native-responsive-grid/README.md

-# Responsive Grid for React Native
+# Grid Layout for Device-Orientation-Aware and Universal React Native Apps

 ### Install